zuozhenggh/learning-library/security-library/database/data-safe/introduction/introduction.md

 ## About the Workshop

+<if type="paid">The labs in this workshop walk you through all the steps to get started using Oracle Data Safe.
+You create and register an Autonomous Database with Oracle Data Safe and use that database with the main features in Oracle Data Safe.
+You learn how to provision audit and alert policies on your database, analyze alerts and audit reports, assess the security of your database configurations and users, and discover and mask sensitive data.</if>

+<if type="freetier">The labs in this workshop walk you through all the steps to get started using Oracle Data Safe.
+You create and register an Autonomous Database with Oracle Data Safe and use that database with the main features in Oracle Data Safe.
+You learn how to provision audit and alert policies on your database, analyze alerts and audit reports, assess the security of your database configurations and users, and discover and mask sensitive data.</if>

-The labs in this workshop walk you through all the steps to get started using Oracle Data Safe.
+<if type="livelabs">The labs in this workshop walk you through all the steps to get started using Oracle Data Safe.
 You register an Autonomous Database with Oracle Data Safe and use that database with the main features in Oracle Data Safe.
-You learn how to provision audit and alert policies on your database, analyze alerts and audit reports, assess the security of your database configurations and users, and discover and mask sensitive data.
+You learn how to provision audit and alert policies on your database, analyze alerts and audit reports, and assess the security of your database configurations and users.

+*At this time, a lab for discovering and masking sensitive data is not available in the LiveLabs tenancy.*</if>

 Estimated Workshop Time: 2 hours